 10. PARIS SPRING FESTIVALS AND EVENTS

-Beyond holidays, there are plenty of annual events to get excited about in Paris in the springtime.
+Beyond holidays, there are plenty of things to do in Paris in spring and annual events to get excited about Paris in the springtime.

-The Paris Marathon is a great race to watch or run, and Museums at Night (May) sees Paris’ museums open their doors for several evenings of special events, late openings.
+The Paris Marathon is a great race to watch or run, and Museums at Night (May) sees Paris’ museums open their doors for several evenings of special events and late openings.

-There are many Paris food festivals, like the best Parisian baguette award (April) or the national cheese day (March).
+There are many Paris food festivals, like the best Parisian baguette award (usually in April) or national cheese day (March).
 Spring in Paris is also the season of several wine festivals and music festivals like Saint-Germain’s Jazz Festival or the Villette Sonique festival in May.

 Spring in Paris: Conclusion

-Spring is the best time to travel to Paris; the weather makes it a wonderful time to visit the city.
-Paris in springtime is also the best time to visit the city to avoid crowds, at least until school holidays or Easter arrive in Paris.
+Spring is one of the best times to travel to Paris; the weather makes it a wonderful time to visit the city.
+Paris in springtime is also the best time to visit the city to avoid crowds, at least until the school holidays or Easter arrive in Paris.
 Enjoy Paris’ main tourist attractions without the lines or very short lines!